Grafton’s Response to COVID-19 (Coronavirus)

 Frequently Asked Questions

-Q1.
-What steps is Grafton taking to protect the health and safety of its clients and staff?
+Q. What steps is Grafton taking to protect the health and safety of its clients and staff?

 A team of medical leadership, which meets daily, is heading up Grafton’s preparation efforts:

 - We are screening all referrals to Grafton facilities, both prior to and at the time of admission.
 Those with symptoms of respiratory illness and fever will not be admitted without clearance from external medical resources.
+All individuals referred to our residential programs must have a negative PCR COVID-19 test and a quarantine period prior to admission.

 - We have suspended therapeutic passes and face-to-face family therapy.

-- Food reserves, pharmaceuticals and other protective equipment have been stocked at all sites.
+- Food reserves, pharmaceuticals, and other protective equipment have been stocked at all sites.

 - All non-essential travel by employees has stopped.